rchiechi/FeedstoKobo/README.md

 FeedstoKobo will take custom login urls (that Substack sends you by email) and try to authenticate with those, should you have CAPTCHA issues.

 # Setup
 This script is meant to be called from a cron job on a headless server that can serve html files.
+It has only been tested on Ubuntu 20.04.2 LTS.

 - The server should also have a local proxy that, preferably, resolves to the same IP address you use to read Substack at home.
 - It will walk through RSS feeds and save them to pocket.
 You're on your own for getting your [Pocket OAuth credentials](https://getpocket.com/developer/apps/new).